moov-io/wire/client/docs/FilesApi.md

 # **UpdateFile**
 > File UpdateFile(ctx, fileId, createFile, optional)
-Updates the specified FedWire Message by setting the values of the parameters passed.
+Updates the specified FEDWire Message by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters